swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Discussion

+FIXME: These numbers don't correspond well to the sections above.
+There are 3 numbered things "to aim for" and four sections after that: Overview, To Do list, License, Citable...
+I don't see the 5th (Contributing?)
+Recommend spelling them out.

 The first and second are to help you as well as other people---remember, your most important collaborator is yourself six months from now.
 The third, fourth, and fifth items are there to make it easy for other people to help you and give you credit for your work.